International Federation of Library Associations and Institutions: Committee on Free Access to Information and Freedom of Expression (FAIFE)

 IFLA/FAIFE is a member of the International Freedom of Expression Exchange, a global network of non-governmental organisations that monitors freedom of expression worldwide.
 It is also a member of the Tunisia Monitoring Group, a coalition of 16 free expression organisations that lobbies the Tunisian government to improve its human rights record.

 Library Development Program (LDP)

 Launched in 1984 and initially known as Advancement of Librarianship in the Third World, the programme has supported capacity building through a series of small grants and projects in developing and transition countries and advocacy for access to information.
-This program focuses predominantly on three main programs under its umbrella:
+This program focuses predominantly on three main programs: